 In 1982, IDEA began its partnership with the Philippine Department of Education (DepEd) to establish special education classes for deaf students.
 To supplement limited government funding, IDEA provides dorm and classroom buildings, furniture, books, teacher salaries and training.
 Through hard work, we have established a unique combination of academic and social skills training.

-In 2007, IDEA supports 320 deaf students and blind students in five elementary and two high school residential programs.
+IDEA supports around 500 deaf students in six elementary and two high school residential programs.
 Through our cooperation with DepEd, dormitories and classrooms are located on public school campuses.
 IDEA-trained teachers provide instruction to deaf children in Kindergarten (Prep) through 4th year high school.
 All students are trained in English, math, science, history, Filipino, health, values, art, P.E., and home economics.
 Additionally, high school students receive extensive vocational training.

 Note: Our primary language of instruction is Philippine Sign Language.
 Our primary written language is English.

 On the first day of school, our students arrive scared.
 They are surrounded by unfamiliar faces and language.
 Within a week, however, this fear is replaced by fascination and freedom.
 Why?
 They are immersed in sign language.
 They are guided by their teachers, classmates, and dorm mothers into a world of mutual understanding.